niltonpaes/php_template_crud_oop/README.md

 # OOP PHP CRUD Template (PHP, MySQL)

-This is a Object Oriented PHP template for basic CRUD operations.
+This is an Object Oriented PHP template for basic CRUD operations.

 ## Hightlights: